 A psychological research, assessment, treatment, and training centre for people in the South West who suffer from depression is set to be part of a major new national project addressing issues surrounding mental health and illnesses.

-The Mood Disorders Centre at the University of Exeter is one of several centres of excellence around the country collaborating on the new Mental Health Mission (MHM), which has been launched today/this week with £42m of government funding.
+The Mood Disorders Centre at the University of Exeter is one of several centres of excellence around the country collaborating on the new Mental Health Mission (MHM), which has been launched with £42m of government funding.

 The MHM will work to increase the amount of mental health research being conducted in the UK by providing training and developing better systems to support industry-led and NHS-led research and investment.
 The project will also focus on key areas of mental illness that have unmet patient need or carry a high burden.

 The Mood Disorders Centre – a collaboration between the NHS and the University’s Department of Psychology – will work with other universities, led by Oxford and Newcastle, on the mood disorder workstream of this programme, and will liaise closely with University colleagues in the NIHR School for Primary Care Research and NIHR Exeter Biomedical Research Centre.

 Professor Barney Dunn, Professor of Clinical Psychology in the Faculty of Health and Life Sciences, and co-lead of the Centre, said:

 “The Mood Disorders Centre has been conducting pioneering research around developing and evaluating mental health treatments for many years and has been able to offer life-changing therapy to people in the region thanks to our close working partnerships with the NHS Devon Integrated Care Board, Devon Partnership NHS Trust, and the Devon Mental Health Alliance.